pluralsh/documentation/pages/plural-features/workbenches/running-jobs.md

 ### Saved prompts

 Frequently-used prompts can be saved under **•••  → Saved prompts** so your team can launch common investigations without retyping.
 When starting a job, select a saved prompt from the dropdown to pre-fill the prompt field.

-### Overriding the bot user

-By default, automated jobs run as the workbench's configured **bot user** — a service account that represents the agent in audit logs and PR authorship.
-When starting a job manually you can override this so the job runs as your own user, which is useful for traceability on ad-hoc investigations.

 ---